Artboomy/japanese-vocabulary-extractor/README.md

 If you run into errors, look into the mokuro repository linked at the bottom.
 There might be some issues with python version compatibility.

 Also important: This script is not perfect.
 The text recognition can make mistakes and some of the extracted vocab can be wrong.
 If this proves to be a big issue I will look for a different method to parse vocabulary from the text.
+Do not be alarmed by the warning about words with no definition, these are likely names, hallucinations/mistakes by the OCR algorithm or chinese symbols (sometimes found in subtitles).

 # TODO